mattbillenstein/ve/README.txt

 across multiple hosts using rsync as well as supporting multiple operating systems and underlying package management systems.

-Currently, it supports the Ubuntu (14.04 LTS) and recent versions of Mac OSX (using fink), so it allows you to develop natively on OSX or Ubuntu and deploy to Ubuntu using the same versions of all of these tools with a relatively small number of system shared-library dependencies.
+Currently, it supports the Ubuntu (16.04 LTS) and recent versions of Mac OSX (using brew), so it allows you to develop natively on OSX or Ubuntu and deploy to Ubuntu using the same versions of all of these tools with a relatively small number of system shared-library dependencies.

-As of 03/16/2016 it contains:
+As of 08/02/2017 it contains:

 $ grep -h _VERSION= pkgs/*.sh | sed -e 's/_VERSION=/ /g' -e 's/"//g' | awk '{printf "%-10s %12s\n", $1, $2}' | sort

-BEANSTALKD         1.10
-CONSUL            0.6.3
 DNSMASQ            2.75
-GOLANG              1.6
 GRAPHITE    GITHUB_HEAD
 HAPROXY          1.5.15
-#HAPROXY          1.6.1
-MARIADB         10.1.11
 MEMCACHED        1.4.25
-MONGODB           3.2.3
+MONGODB           3.4.2
-NGINX             1.8.1
-NODEJS           0.12.7
+NODEJS            5.9.1
-NSQ               0.3.7
+NSQ               0.3.8
+OPENRESTY      1.11.2.2
+PERL             5.18.2
 PGBOUNCER         1.6.1
+PHANTOMJS         2.1.1
-POSTGRES          9.4.6
+POSTGRES          9.5.3
-PYPY              4.0.1
+PYPY             v5.4.1
+PYTHON            3.6.1
-PYTHON           2.7.11
+PYTHON           2.7.13
 REDIS             3.0.7
-RUBY              2.2.4
+RUBY              2.2.6
+SQUID            3.5.24
-VARNISH           4.0.3
+VARNISH           4.1.3

 Where:

-You can try this out by pulling from my staging host (it is big, ~2G).
-You may need to sudo and make the /ve directory first and make sure you own it:

-    $ sudo mkdir /ve
-    $ sudo chown <USER>:<GROUP> /ve
-    $ RSYNC_PASSWORD=v3rys3cr3t rsync -av --delete ve@vazor.com::ve/$OS/ /ve

-Where $OS is one of OSX_10.X, Ubuntu_14.04, or Arch

-After you have it, run the deps script (you will need to install fink first on OSX):

-    $ /ve/src/deps.sh

-Then add it to your environment:

-    $ source /ve/bin/activate

-Then you should see:

-    $ which python
-    /ve/bin/python

-If you want to use this for real in any sort of production environment, you should fork this repo and build it yourself.
-Stage your own config_local.sh and optionally use a staging host to synchronize this between your systems via rsync and ssh (see push/pull.sh).
+You will normally build this yourself and then put it the result on a staging host for distribution to other machines using rsync -- see the push/pull.sh scripts.
+You'll need to supply a config_local.sh to do this.

 Notes: